velartrill/velartrill.github.io/orig/aftermath.md

 He glances at Savren, who nods.
 “Um, that’s— yeah.
 I’ll do it.”

 “You’ll really be one of us now, Cirri,” Savren teases, poking him in the flank.
-"You'll even register friendly on our IFF."
+"You'll even register friendly on IFF."
 She looks back to Meduin.
 “What’s going to happen to the Second, though?
 What about my people?”

 “Right now, nothing,” says Meduin.
 “Your personnel have all been relieved of combat duty and put under T4 status -- yourself included.
 T5 in the case of Tenuan, I’m afraid to say.
 If this damnable war ever ends, we’ll all go home and drink to our victory and Rantal Shalshen will merge its units and move survivors around as necessary to maintain an organized fighting force.
 Failing that… I genuinely don’t know.
 Perhaps we’ll make do seconding survivors to other units in-theater.
 We don’t really have much protocol in place for this in wartime.”
 She looks down.
 “We’ve… never been in a state of total war before.”